-Causes of an allergic reaction include:
+Some causes of allergic reactions include:

-- Foods such as peanuts, tree nuts, shellfish, spices, milk, food dyes - Insect bite or sting, usually bee or wasp or fire ants - Idiopathic - Medication oral, injected or immunizations - An inhaled substance (dust, pollen, or chemicals)

-• An absorbed substance (certain chemicals when in contact with the skin such as latex)
+- 1. Foods such as peanuts, tree nuts, shellfish, spices, milk, food dyes - 2.
+Insect bite or sting, usually bee or wasp or fire ants - 3.
+Idiopathic (unknown origin) - 4.
+Medication oral, injected or immunizations - 5.
+An inhaled substance (dust, pollen, or chemicals) - 6.
+An absorbed substance (certain chemicals when in contact with the skin such as latex)